This blog post is better than even the best Lisbon Guide book!

 We haven't used guide books for ages.

 When we know where to go, we use the endless source of valuable information you find on countless blogs and travel communities to plan and book all you need to get away.
-And while being on the road all essential information are only a click away.
-But whats best are all the experiences you – back in the old days – knew were just-around-the-corner but impossible to find – these parties & events are not only relatively easy to get.
-If you are curious and open minded you may be lucky get invitations form like minded locals to take you there…
+And while being on the road all essential information is only a click away.
+But what’s best are all the experiences you – back in the old days – knew were just-around-the-corner but impossible to find – these parties & events are not only relatively easy to get.
+If you are curious and open minded you may be lucky to get invitations from like minded locals to take you there…

-I don’t even remember the last one we bought a printed guide-book – but it must have been in the last century.
+I don’t even remember the last time we bought a printed guide-book – but it must have been in the last century.

-We used to get inspiration from Lifestyle Magazines, Inflight Magazines & Travel Magazines, Newspapers Travel Features and Novels.
-But even here online blogs has taking over.
+We used to get inspiration from Lifestyle Magazines, Inflight Magazines & Travel Magazines, Newspapers, Travel Features and Novels.
+But even here online blogs have taken over.

 Thanks to Google alerts, WordPress Reader, hashtags etc I wake up to a long list of inspiring readings that could keep me busy all day….